TwiN/super-assert/README.md

-Heavily inspired by Spring Framework's [Assert](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/Assert.html) class in `org.springframework.util` and JUnit's assertion library, SuperAssert's goal is to provide a complete one-line assertion solution with custom exception support.
+Heavily inspired by Spring Framework's [Assert](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/Assert.html) class in `org.springframework.util` and JUnit's assertion library, SuperAssert's goal is to provide a complete one-line assertion solution with custom exception support. _This library is not meant to be used for testing._

 By providing a one-line solution, developers significantly enhance the readability of their code by reducing the amount of lines taken by minor, but sometimes numerous checks like this: